apple/ccs-caldavtester/README.txt

 		set of features.

 		ELEMENT <feature>
+			feature that server must support for this entire test script to run.

+	ELEMENT <exclude-feature>
+		set of features.

+		ELEMENT <feature>
-			feature that server has to support for this entire test script to run.
+			feature that server must not support for this entire test script to run.

 	ELEMENT <start>